-The perfectly seasoned and grilled steak doesn’t take more than a couple spices and a few quick tricks to get it right with almost any cut of beef.
-The key is to enhance the flavor of the meat: not mask it, along with searing the outside and carefully heating up the middle.
+The perfectly seasoned and grilled filet mignon doesn’t take more than a couple of spices and a few quick tricks to get it right with almost any cut of beef.
+The key is to enhance the flavor of the meat: not mask it, along with searing the outside and carefully heating the middle.

 - About an hour before serving time, remove the steaks from the refrigerator and allow to come to room temperature.

 - Once at room temperature, bring the grill to a high temperature.
 (We use a gas grill, and I turn it on to the highest setting).
 Allow the grill to reach at least 500 degrees.

 - While the grill is preheating combine the salt, garlic powder, onion powder, and black pepper in a small bowl.

 - Slather the steaks with olive oil and rub the spice mixture over the steaks.

 - If using a gas grill, turn off the middle burner.
 Put the steaks on the hottest part of the grill to sear.
 Sear both sides of the steak for 1 minute each.